Addressing Pointers

 The model of memory, as represented to programs in most CPU architectures, is linear.
 To programs, memory is a sequential arrangement of bytes.
 Each of these bytes can be accessed by address, which is another way to say: ‘every byte has an address’.

-NOTEArchitecture and Environment
+NOTE — Architecture and Environment

-Examples and values here are for a typical 32-bit, little endian Intel x86 architecture, with 4-byte integers: sizeof(int).
 Addresses are random, and for reference only.
-These choices do not alter the discussed concepts and rules.
+These choices do not alter

 Typographical Conventions